nate-walter/nate-walter/README.md

 # Hey There, I'm nate.
 Thanks for checking out my GitHub

-## I'm a recent graduate from Flatiron School, New York, Data Science.
-While there I worked on some pretty cool projects which you can find pinned to this front page.
+## I'm a recent graduate from Flatiron School, New York, Data Science, where I worked on some pretty cool projects that you can find pinned below.

 ### 🔭 I’m currently working on a unique real-world project that's more than 10 years in the making!
 It's titled ***The-Great-Experiment*** Feel free to look at it